 Hilary Sherry, Ph.D is a licensed clinical and forensic psychologist in the states of Texas and New York.
 She received her Master’s degree in psychology from Boston University and her Doctorate in clinical and forensic psychology from Sam Houston State University.
 She completed an internship at Manhattan Psychiatric Center in Manhattan, NY, focusing on serious and persistent mental illness, personality disorders and psychological assessment.
 She works with adults (starting at age 18) conducting psychological, neuropsychological and psychoeducational assessments.
 Dr. Sherry also specializes in forensic assessments.
 Her scope of forensic practice includes conducting risk assessments, NGRI evaluations, competency to stand trial, and child custody evaluations.
 Dr. Sherry also has significant experience conducting neuropsychological evaluations for adults with acquired and traumatic brain injuries, neurodevelopmental disorders (including ADHD), stroke, dementia, and multiple sclerosis, as well as comorbid psychiatric diagnoses that impact their neuropsychological functioning.

-Dennette R. Hall, Psy.D is a licensed psychologist who received her undergraduate degrees in Neurobiology and Psychology from the University of Iowa.
+Dennette R. Martinez, Psy.D is a Licensed Psychologist who received her undergraduate degrees in Neurobiology and Psychology from the University of Iowa.
 She successively received her Master’s and Doctorate of Clinical Psychology from Forest Institute of Professional Psychology with an emphasis in the child/adolescent population and neuropsychology.
-Dr. Hall completed her pre-doctoral internship training at American Addiction Centers, an adolescent inpatient substance abuse facility focusing on dual diagnosis through individual, group, and family therapy.
+Dr. Martinez completed her pre-doctoral internship training at American Addiction Centers, an adolescent inpatient substance abuse facility focusing on dual diagnosis through individual, group, and family therapy.
 Here she received extensive experience conducting comprehensive psychological evaluations.
-Dr. Hall completed her post-doctoral residency in private practice where she continued her specialization in the psychological and developmental evaluation and therapeutic intervention for pediatric emotional/behavioral health issues, learning disabilities, attention deficit/hyperactivity disorder, autism spectrum disorders, and intellectually gifted children.
-Dr. Hall enjoys facilitating parenting workshops and structured group therapies with such topics as social skills and executive functioning enhancement.
-Dr. Hall’s therapeutic approach draws on evidenced based cognitive-behavioral and interpersonal paradigms while working collaboratively with families throughout the evaluation and treatment of children.
+Dr. Martinez completed her post-doctoral residency in private practice where she continued her specialization in the psychological and developmental evaluation and therapeutic intervention for pediatric emotional/behavioral health issues, learning disabilities, attention deficit/hyperactivity disorder, autism spectrum disorders, and intellectually gifted children.
+Dr. Martinez enjoys facilitating parenting workshops and structured group therapy with such topics as social skills and executive functioning enhancement.
+Dr. Martinez’s therapeutic approach draws on evidenced based cognitive-behavioral and interpersonal paradigms while working collaboratively with families throughout the evaluation and treatment of children and adolescents.

 Angela Dobbins, Ph.D. is a Licensed Psychologist and Licensed Specialist in School Psychology (LSSP).
 Dr. Dobbins obtained her Ph.D. in School Psychology from the University of Florida with a minor is Research Methodology.
 As a part of her doctoral training, she completed clinical and school-based practicum rotations, specializing in the assessment, diagnosis and treatment of children, adolescents, and young adults.
 In addition, Dr. Dobbins completed a full-time, one-year internship with Cypress Fairbanks ISD, where she specialized in psychological assessment, parent training, behavioral consultation and therapy for students with various emotional and behavioral disorders.
 Dr. Dobbins successfully completed her postdoctoral residency at the University of Virginia, with a major focus on the assessment, diagnosis and treatment of Autism Spectrum Disorders, learning disorders, anxiety disorders, mood disorders, ADHD and other behavior disorders.
 Dr. Dobbins has extensive experience completing psychological and psycho-educational assessments, as well as significant experience consulting with school campuses to determine appropriate supports for the children and adolescents.
 Her specific area of interests include the diagnosis and treatment of anxiety disorders; specifically Generalized Anxiety Disorder, Panic Disorder, and Obsessive Compulsive Disorder.
 Dr. Dobbins obtained specialized training at the University of Florida Shands Hospital Behavioral Health Unit in the use of Cognitive Behavioral Therapy and Exposure Response Prevention (ERP), an empirically supported treatment for anxiety disorders.